-The one literature review by Reed focuses on the role of generalist community nurses in a rural setting (commonly called district nurses).
+The one literature review by Reed focuses on the role of generalist community nurses in a rural setting (commonly called district nurses or DNs).
 The thirty-four studies within this review note that district nurses are ideally placed to act as advocates for people in their care and equally they are happy to be in this role when adequately supported.
 However, a lack of resources, relational burden and role medicalisation are all barriers to effective practice and may impact on self-advocacy and self-care as well as efficacious advocacy for the people in their care.

-A recent review of Commonwealth Government aged care advocacy services (2015), is included as a major evaluation review even though it has little applicability to palliative care.
+A review of Commonwealth Government aged care advocacy services (2015), is included as a major evaluation review even though it has little applicability to palliative care.
 This comprehensive review mentions only once palliative care or end-of-life in mentioning an infrequent role of aged care advocacy services in assisting Aboriginal people to return to country at end of life.

 This review notes the scarcity of research with a specific focus on advocacy in the aged care sector.
-Much of the research relates to systemic advocacy, or public policy advocacy, although most commonly, advocacy refers to a person speaking up for himself or herself or on behalf of someone else.
+Much of the research relates to systemic advocacy, or public policy advocacy, although most commonly, advocacy refers to a person speaking up for themself or on behalf of someone else.
 Education and information sessions on consumer rights are integral elements of advocacy and the review noted that these often result in consumers seeking advocacy assistance.
 The review notes the importance of individual advocacy being linked with systemic advocacy processes in order to contribute to improvements in the aged care system.